Skip to main content

 • Failure modes — declines vs returns

-• Reusability — tokenization support
+• Reusability — setup request support

 Understanding these differences helps you design the right payment flow.